-Upon return from FMLA leave, an employee may be restored to their original or equivalent position with equivalent pay, benefits, and other employment terms.
+Upon return from FMLA leave, most employees are restored to their original or equivalent position with equivalent pay, benefits, and other employment terms.
 Certain highly compensated employees (key employees) may have limited reinstatement rights.
-While an employee is on FMLA leave and where County operations require, their position may be filled, or essential duties may be reassigned.
+While an employee is on FMLA leave and where County operations require, their position may filled or essential duties may be reassigned.

-Use of FMLA leave should not result in the loss of any employment benefit that accrued prior to the start of an employee's leave.
-If on an unpaid leave, the employee may not accrue any vacation or sick leave during this period.
+Use of FMLA leave cannot result in the loss of any employment benefit that accrued prior to the start of an employee's leave.
+As with other types of unpaid leave, the employee will not accrue any vacation or sick leave during this period.
 Holiday, bereavement, County closure, and jury duty are not granted if on unpaid leave.